 YouTube is one of the most visited websites on the internet.
 As a result, there are creators and channels with millions of subscribers.
 Here are the top 20 most subscribed YouTube channels.

-While viewing numbers are the most important statistic on YouTube, many content creators encourage their fanbase to subscribe to their channels.
-This is in the hope that they will keep coming back to watch their content in the future, and in return earn more money.
+While view numbers are the most crucial YouTube metric, content creators encourage their fanbase to subscribe to their channels in the hopes that they’ll come back to watch their content in the future and, in return, earn them more money.